All Episodes

 It's just when I look at the fact that this is a movement and not a political campaign, and that the attachment to Obama is based on faith.

-Uh otherwise these this this kind of message would not be receiving standing ovations.
+Otherwise, this kind of message would not be receiving standing ovations.

-I'm always way ahead of things on this, and I know if you just take this for what it is, Rush, how can you oppose it?
+And I know if you just take this for what it is, Rush, how can you oppose it?

 I'm looking down the road.

-I'm looking down the road at how are we going to beat this guy.
+I'm looking down the road at how are we going to beat this guy?

-If he is building up this kind of faith attachment on this kind, if the president of the United States is going to be elected by teaching people how to raise their kids, while at the same time making blunder after blunder after blunder when he opens his mouth about foreign policy.
+If he is building up this kind of faith attachment on this kind of, if the president of the United States is going to be elected by teaching people how to raise their kids, while at the same time making blunder after blunder after blunder when he opens his mouth about foreign policy, do you realize what there's a Canadian TV has got this story and they're not going to reveal their source.

 There's some people denying this.

-Uh Clinton, apparently Clinton did too, or Obama uh called some people in Canada to say, hey, Daddy, look, we're we're not, we're not, we're not gonna, we're not gonna mess up the relationship we have with you uh vis-a-vis NAFTA.
+But after the debate, apparently, Tuesday night, where both Clinton and Obama just trashed NAFTA, Clinton, apparently Clinton did too, or Obama called some people in Canada and say, hey, Daddy, look, we're not going to mess up the relationship we have with you vis-a-vis NAFTA.

 It's just politics.